topscore/ansible-logstash/README.md

 4. Setup and configure Elasticsearch, Install Open-Jdk

-5. Setup and configure Apache and Kibana 3 with simple HTTP authentication
+5. Setup and configure Nginx and Kibana 3 with simple HTTP authentication

 ### TODO